 The District believes that the State Controller's Office incorrectly reduced its claims to \$0 "despite the fact that it was never disputed the activities were performed."
-The District states "[t]here can be no doubt that the "District" school site staff performed the reimbursable activities.
-The District also argues that the audit performed by the State Controller's Office was not timely pursuant to Section 17558.5 because it was not completed within two years after the end of the calendar year in which the claim was filed or last amended.
+The District states "[t]here can be no doubt that the "District" school site staff performed the reimbursable activities."
+The District also argues that the audit performed by the State Controller's Office was the community.
+(Ed.
+Code, § 40041.5.)
+This incorrect reduction claim does not involve these activities.